Let’s face it: everything tastes better when it’s freshly picked.

 If you really want to minimize the amount of space used, you could try this garden plan layout and have it run along the back edge of your yard.
 You could choose to make it either one or two feet wide, and have it go for as long as you want!

 Try planting a variety of salad greens along with some crisp vegetables for delicious salads all summer long!

-Hopefully these layout ideas inspire you this growing season!
-Take these ideas and plant yourself a little garden that fits right into what you’re working with.
+Hopefully these veggie garden layout ideas inspire you this growing season!
+Take these garden layout ideas and plant yourself a little garden that fits right into what you’re working with.
 You don’t need a huge plot of land to grow veggies for the whole family all summer long!